 An advanced course focusing on a mechanistic understanding of cell biological processes and the methods by which these processes are elucidated.
-Papers are chosen to illustrate a variety of experimental approaches including biochemistry, genetics, and microscopy.
+Papers are chosen to illustrate a variety of experimental approaches, including biochemistry, genetics, and microscopy.
 Topics include cell cycle, signal transduction, cytoskeleton and cell movement, membrane traffic, and intercellular transport.
-Usually offered every year.
+Usually offered every vear.

-Mr. Goode and Ms. Nicastro
+Ms. Nicastro